xyOz-dev/Roo-Code-Docs/docs/faq.md

 ### I'm seeing an error message.
 What does it mean?

 The error message should provide some information about the problem.
-If you're unsure how to resolve it, seek help in the community forums.
+If you're unsure how to resolve it, seek help in [Discord](https://discord.gg/roocode).

 ### Roo Code made changes I didn't want.
 How do I undo them?